AiAutomatrix/CogmoraLabs/Components_Documentation.md

 # Components Documentation

-This document provides details on each component used in the TradeFlow application.
+This document provides details on each component used in the Cogmora Labs application.

 ---

-## Main View Components (`/src/components/tradeflow/main-views/`)
+## Main View Components (`/src/components/cogmora-labs/main-views/`)

 ### `MainViews.tsx`
 - **Purpose**: The central component for the main content area.
 It manages the layout and content for the different views using a `Tabs` and `DropdownMenu` system.